joshuahamrick/ncformatter/Efficiency-Initiatives-Proposal.md

 ### Streamline NcConnect Core Workflow

 - Systematically fix high‑friction bugs (tab resets, unreliable save flows, counter‑intuitive task steps) that force programmers to reopen tasks or take detours.
-- Combine letter “product creation” and “composition creation” into a single action—when a product is created, its composition is composed and ready for assignment.
 - Grow the developer team to reduce backlog and accelerate fixes/iteration.
+- Combine letter “product creation” and “composition creation” into a single action—when a product is created, its composition may be composed and ready for assignment. (low friction task, low priority)

 ### CRF Folder Automation

 - On CRF creation, automatically create the server folder and ingest all CRF‑attached files—removing a fully manual step.

-### QC Ordering Automation

-- When daily reports are created, automatically order QCs by link of CRF number (from SharePoint or its successor) to the relevant file/letter in NcConnect.
-Eliminates manual searching and ordering.

-### Unified Workspace for Data Drops
+### Unified Workspace for Data Drops & File Reviewing

 - Link the programming drive and data‑dropping drive directly into NcConnect for a single, in‑app flow.
-- Provide a one‑stop “Drop Data” action (select files and drop) to eliminate deep path navigation across multiple shares.
+- Provide a one‑stop “Drop Data” component (select files and drop) to eliminate deep path navigation across multiple shares.
+- Introduce a one-click solution to view the most recent files uploaded for a specific product, eliminating deep path navigation.

 ### Client Transparency Portal